corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 With S3 File Gateway, the most recently accessed files can be cached locally for low-latency access, ensuring that users can quickly access frequently accessed files.

+## **DynamoDB**: Fully managed NoSQL database.
+DynamoDB is serverless with no servers to provision, patch, or manage and no software to install, maintain or operate.
+It auto scales tables up and down to adjust for capacity and maintain performance.
+It provides both provisioned (specify RCU & WCU) and on-demand (pay for what you use) capacity modes.

+RCU stands for “Read Capacity Units,” and WCU stands for “Write Capacity Units."
+RCU and WCU are decoupled, so you can increase/decrease each value separately.

+DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory **cache** for DynamoDB that delivers up to 10x performance improvement.
+It caches the most frequently used data, thus offloading the heavy reads on hot keys off your DynamoDB table, hence preventing the `ProvisionedThroughputExceededException` exception.

+DynamoDB Streams allows you to capture a time-ordered sequence of item-level modifications in a DynamoDB table.
+It's integrated with AWS Lambda so that you create triggers that automatically respond to events in real-time.

+The maximum size of an item in a DynamoDB table is 400kb.
 ## ElastiCache
 ElastiCache automatically scales the cache cluster size based on the workload, handling varying levels of demand without manual intervention.